Skip to main content

 return np.zeros(env.action_space.shape, dtype=np.float32)

-RL Controllers
+RL controllers

-Any SB3 model with .predict() method:
+Any SB3 model with a .predict() method:

 from stable_baselines3 import PPO